flimflam-austin/hugo-cms-test/content/quick_reads/20180424-18-04-23-president-bush-hospital/index.md

 colorpaletteclassname: '--light-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       ## Fmr.
 Pres.
 H. W. Bush Enters Hospital Day After Wife’s Funeral

       President H.W.
-Bush is suffering from **“an infection that spread to his blood.”**
+Bush is suffering from**“an infection that spread to his blood.”**

-      One doctor tells SmartHER News: **“This is a big deal.
+      One doctor tells SmartHER News:**“This is a big deal.
 A I am very concerned.”**